-Since first opening its doors in 1995, the New Victory Theater has come to represent more than just a child’s experience with theater.
-It is an important cultural institution in New York City and served as a catalyst for the rebirth and transformation of 42nd Street.
-Over the course of the last 18 years, the New Victory Theater evolved from a radical, unproven, optimistic idea into a leading cultural institution.
-Yet as the institution has grown, the theater along with all associated public spaces has largely remained unchanged.
-And while the theater itself remains well suited for the dynamic and inventive productions it houses, the public spaces are in great need of renovation and do little to advance the mission of the institution.
-H3 Hardy Collaboration Architecture is working with the New Victory Theater to re-envision its lobby space to better engage audiences and become a destination to capture the magic, wonder, and anticipation of theater.
+Since first opening its doors in 1995, The New Victory Theater has come to represent more than just a child’s first experience with theater.
+It is both the oldest operating theater in New York City and the only theater dedicated to its youngest theatergoers.
+It is an important cultural institution in New York City having served as a catalyst for the rebirth and transformation of 42nd Street.
+Over the course of the last 20 years, The New Victory Theater has evolved from a radical, unproven, optimistic idea into a leading cultural institution, redefining our very notion of children’s theater and entertainment.

 The current renovation serves to re-imagine The New Victory Theater public spaces to better engage audiences and build on the organization’s mission.
 The public spaces include a street level ticket lobby, orchestra lobby, upper mezzanine lobby and two lower lobbies.
 Together, these spaces serve all functions related to public accommodations such as ticketing, restrooms, concessions, retail and public programming.
 The pre-show, intermission, and post-show user activities and programs were developed with the integration of new technology and a design aesthetic to enhance the audience experience.
 Major components included creating a new identity through signage, integrated audio-visual walls, retail millwork, concessions and pantry facilities, and a new amoeba-shaped lobby space on the lower level for teaching artists and education programs.